ThanhNguyxn/the-stamp-office/README.md

 **This is now fixed.** The world-space UI uses raycasting to detect clicks on the 3D paper.
 The crash occurred because the physics World3D wasn't ready yet when input events arrived.

-The fix adds:
-- `is_instance_valid()` checks before accessing any World3D or PhysicsDirectSpaceState3D
-- A 2-frame wait after scene load before enabling raycasting
-- Setting `own_world_3d = true` on the SubViewport to ensure it has its own physics world

-If you're on an older version, pull the latest changes.

 ### "godot" command not recognized (Windows)

 If the `godot` command isn't found: